bsu-mbe-cbl/paraview-for-mesh-viewing/README.md

 ## Upgrading & Reproducibility

 > Note: meshio did a major refactor following version 5.0.2, and we haven't gotten the newer versions to work.
-Paraview can be updated, until the
+Paraview can be updated, so long as the python version shipped with paraview (pvpython) remains Python 3.9

 1. Always keep your abstract (unpinned) dependencies updated in `paraview.yml`